bcgov/NotifyBC/docs/docs/config/cronJobs.md

 where

 * *timeSpec* is the frequency of cron job, following [same syntax described above](#timeSpec)
-* *minLapsedHoursSinceLatestNotificationEnded* is the timespan
+* *minLapsedHoursSinceLatestNotificationEnded* is the time span